zqwei/explore_ephys_data/README.md

 * Spikes are stored in a structure array named __ephysDataset__.
 The data set has 125 units, each with its own structure.
 * sessionIndex: index of the session in which each neuron was recorded.
 For example, the first 26 units all derive from session 1.
 * nUnit       : index of the neuron(unit) in each recording session. nUnit for the first 26 units runs from 1-26, and then resets to 1 for the first unity of session 2, etc.
-* unit_yes_trial: spike rates in correct right-lick trial.
+* unit_yes_trial: spike rate in correct right-lick trial.
 Spikes were binned into 67 ms bins.
-* unit_no_trial : spike rates in correct left-lick trial.
+* unit_no_trial : spike rate in correct left-lick trial.
 Spikes were binned into 67 ms bins.
 * unit_yes_trial_index: trial index of each correct right-lick trial.
 * unit_no_trial_index : trial index of each correct left-lick trial.
 * unit_yes_trial_spk_time: time of each spike in correct right-lick trials (sec).
 * unit_no_trial_spk_time : time of each spike in correct left-lick trials (sec).

-* unit_yes_error: spike rates in error right-lick trial.
+* unit_yes_error: spike rate in error right-lick trial.
 Spikes were binned into 67 ms bins.
-* unit_no_error : spike rates in error left-lick trial.
+* unit_no_error : spike rate in error left-lick trial.
 Spikes were binned into 67 ms bins.
 * unit_yes_error_index: trial index of each error right-lick trial.
 * unit_no_error_index : trial index of each error left-lick trial.
 * unit_yes_error_spk_time: time of each spike in error right-lick trials (unit in sec).